TodiBG/SIR-TP5-API-Kanban/README.md

  4. For the application's well running you must have MySQL installed in your computer.
 If you dont have MySQL then you can get it  [here](https://www.apachefriends.org/fr/index.html) (xampp).
 In the following instructions we assume that you have MySQL well installed in your computer.

- 5. In order not to cause you to change anything in the source code of the application, create a new user named "binomes" for MySQL (or PhpMyAdmin if you use Xammp) and give him "binAB01" as password.
-Then create a new database named "kanban" for the new user that you newly created and give him all right on this database.
+ 5. In order not to cause you to change anything in the source code of the application, create a new user named `binomes` for MySQL (or PhpMyAdmin if you use Xammp) and give him `binAB01`  as password.
+Then create a new database named `kanban` for the new user that you newly created and give him all right on this database.

  6. To test the application we will help you by populating the database quickly.
-There is at the root of the project a file named `database.sql`.
-Import the content of this file in "kanban" database.
+There is at the root of the project a file named `kanban.sql`.
+Import the content of this file in `binAB01` database.

  7. You could skip steps 5 and 6.
 You will follow this step only if you didn't steps 5 and 6.
 So edit this file `src/main/resources/META-INF/persistence.xml`  by changing the database name, username and the user password.
 Don't forget to change the line 8 `<property name="hibernate.hbm2ddl.auto" value="update"/>` to  `<property name="hibernate.hbm2ddl.auto" value="create"/>`.